Credit Card Machine

 Credit: Square |

-A mobile card reader is a small device that attaches to your smartphone or tablet through the earphone jack.
+A mobile card reader is a small device that attaches to your smartphone or tablet typically through the earphone jack.
+Other times, you pair it through Bluetooth.
 It turns your smart device into a point of sale.
-You just need to download your processor's mobile POS app and use it to process sales.

 Mobile readers require an internet connection to process cards.
-You'll need cellular data, wifi, or hotspot.
-Square's free magstripe reader can process payments in offline mode (but EMV reader requires a connection).
+You'll need cellular data, Wi-Fi, or hotspot.

 Cost: